 Upon termination of service, a participant may elect to defer receipt of benefits or receive a lump-sum amount equal to the value of his or her account.
-Participants who are retiree eligible (at least 55 years of age with at least 10 years of service) when service is terminated can receive installments.
+Participants who are retiree eligible (at least 55 years of age with at least 10 years of service as defined in the Plan document) when service is terminated can receive installments.